DavidkingMazimpaka/alu-machine_learning/math/summative/README.md

 ## License

-This project is licensed by the African LeadershiP University.
+This project is licensed by the African Leadership University.

 1. **Installation:** Ensure that you have Python installed on your system.
 Additionally, make sure to have the necessary dependencies installed.
 You can install dependencies using pip: